A H D C

 The study addresses several key areas, including the challenges of working within a science-based healthcare paradigm, the limitations of evidence-based design, and the need for more research into trauma-informed architectural approaches.
 Piper’s research contributes to a new paradigm for architectural design that is generative and supportive of healing.

-Nature + Nurture: Clean healthcare design concept – South Africa, Milo Petkovic, Bongiorno Hawkins & Associates.
+Nature + Nurture: Clean healthcare design concept – South Africa, Milos Petkovic, Nettleton Tribe, Sydney.

 We set out to create specialist hospitals dedicated to complex head and neck, spinal, and vascular surgery, integrating sustainability principles to enhance healing.
 Traditional hospitals often have high carbon emissions due to significant energy and water consumption.
 Our goal was to develop a sustainable healthcare facility that prioritises the well-being of patients and staff, while supporting the environment and surrounding communities.